Idiom Understanding as a Tool to Measure the Dialect Gap: Conclusion and Future Work

 In this paper, we introduced the idea of regional idiom understanding as a benchmark for dialect understanding.
-We experiment with this idea in the case of the Quebec dialect of French by constructing two new datasets, QFrCoRE for idiomatic phrases and QFrCoRT for idiomatic words.
-These are the largest idiom datasets available today, and the only ones in French.
-Our results demonstrate that over 40\% of LLMs available today perform worse than random guessing at the task of identifying the correct definition of Quebec idioms from a list.
-More strikingly, all fine-tuned French models tested performed poorly, demonstrating that specialization in the prestige dialect of a language does not translate to knowledge of regional dialects, and confirming the validity of our approach.
+We validated this approach by constructing three new datasets: QFrCoRE and QFrCoRT for the Quebec dialect, and MFrCoE for French Metropolitan expressions.
+Our extensive evaluation of \llm{} LLMs highlights a severe deficiency in current models.
+Over 40\% of models perform worse than random guessing on Quebec idioms, indicating that their training on prestige data actively misleads them via negative transfer.

+Furthermore, our comparative analysis with the French Metropolitan MFrCoE quantifies the dialect gap.
+We observed that 65.77\% of the models performed significantly better on French Metropolitan, while only 9.01\% favoured the regional dialect.
+Strikingly, even fine-tuned French models failed to bridge this gap, demonstrating that specialization in the prestige dialect does not translate to regional linguistic competence.
+The gap is most prominent in open-source models with intermediate capabilities, which have mastered the syntax of the language but lack the specific cultural-lexical knowledge required for regional idioms.

-This work is only the first step in idiom-based dialect benchmarking.
-Our next steps will include constructing datasets for other dialects of French, including both the prestige France French dialect and other regional dialects.
-This will enable the measurement of the performance gap between different dialects of the same language.
-We also aim to obtain human evaluations of these tasks, both from speakers of each dialect and from speakers of other French dialects, in order to establish human performance baselines for each task and the dialect gap.
+This work establishes a methodology for idiom-based dialect benchmarking.
+Our next steps involve expanding this comparative framework to other French dialects beyond Quebec (e.g. Swiss) to map the performance gap across the Francophonie.
+We also aim to obtain human evaluations to establish a \enquote{human dialect gap} baseline, allowing us to distinguish between the natural difficulty of regional idioms and the artificial limitations of LLM training data.